empathyco/x/packages/x-components/static-docs/functional-doc/web-local-storage.md

 Interface&nbsp;X for web _doesn't use cookies_ for storing data.
 The Interface&nbsp;X&nbsp;Components use the web browser's local storage to save the technical data required to provide the services associated with the search & discovery experience.
 The data remains in the shopper's device until the expiration time is reached or the shopper chooses to delete it.

-The following table describes the data stored and the purpose of each piece:
+More specifically, Interface&nbsp;X&nbsp;Components store the following elements in the browser's local storage:

 | key                  | duration                            | Purpose                                                                                                                                                                                      |
 | -------------------- | ----------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |